-The project to build a new village hall for Avonwick and North Huish is being run by a small committee of volunteers.
-The community hall project is an independant committee and is separate from the parish council.
+The project to develop options for a new village hall for Avonwick and North Huish is being run by a small committee of volunteers.
+The community hall project is an independent committee and is separate from the parish council.

-If you have any queries or questions for the committee about the feasibility study, the community hall project or would like to get involved please email the secretary who will present it to the committee at the next meeting.
-E-mail: email@example.com
+If you have any queries or questions for the committee about the feasibility study, the community hall project or would like to get involved please email the secretary, Tristram Grevatt, who will present it to the committee at the next meeting.
+E-mail: [email protected]

 We always welcome new members, so if you would like to be part of the committee, please feel free to get in touch.

 The Community Hall Project is seeking a treasurer to replace Richard Blackwell, who is standing down after six years of sterling support.

 The volunteer role entails keeping track of the project's finances and paying occasional bills and expenses.
 The role is not particularly onerous, no formal qualifications are required, and anyone with experience of managing a budget, running a small business, or book-keeping may be suitable.